The San Miguel Carnival in El Salvador. What you need to know!

 2. Taste the Local Gastronomy

 After experiencing and viewing the long parade, it is time to try the local gastronomy and the local drinks.
-You can go to the fairgrounds or any area with small food tents.
-They will not be hard to find!
-During this night, the city is filled with vendors preparing traditional Salvadoran foods and drinks.
+You can go to the fairgrounds or any area with food tents.

 It will be up to you to decide if you want to stay at one location or visit different areas and see various groups.
 Keep in mind that during the carnival, the streets are going to be packed.
-So getting from one street venue to another might be challenging.
+So, getting from one street venue to another might be challenging.

-5. Go to the Beach and Relax or Continue the Party
+4. Go to the Beach and Relax or Continue the Party

 The Carnival’s History

 The history of the San Miguel Carnival is fascinating.
-According to historical records, the festivities were initially held every May 8th; this is the date the city of San Miguel was founded.
+According to historical records, the festivities were initially held every May 8; this is the date the city of San Miguel was founded.

 The festivals were initially held in the neighborhoods around the city.
 As the years passed, the festivities moved to the town’s Casinos (Entertainment Venues); however, only a small group of people had access to the venues.

-The majority of the population couldn’t get into the venues.
+Because of space and hierarchy, the majority of the population couldn’t get into the venues.
 They had to settle for listening to the music of the orchestras on the outskirts of the Casinos.

-Then in 1959, Governor Miguel Felix Charlaix noticed the isolation of the majority of people during the celebrations.
+Then, in 1959, Governor Miguel Felix Charlaix noticed the isolation of the majority of people during the celebrations.
 He decided to make changes and began to make the orchestras do their presentations in the city streets.

 Since 1959, the San Miguel Carnival has been held on the San Miguel streets.
 Over the years, the popularity of the carnival has spread to all of El Salvador and neighboring countries, to the point of recently proclaiming itself as the most important festival in Central America.